kdave/btrfs-progs/Documentation/Feature-by-version.rst

         Automatic repair of broken data from a good copy

 3.2 - root backups
-        Save a few previous versions of the most imporant tree roots at commit time, used by *-o recovery*
+        Save a few previous versions of the most important tree roots at commit time, used by *-o recovery*

 3.3 - integrity checker
         Optional infrastructure to verify integrity of written metadata blocks